Validators

 int

 An integer.
-You can specify the maximum and the minimum value comma separated.
+You can specify a maximum and a minimum value separated with a comma.
 One or both parameters can be omitted.
-For example (check the parameter value.
-It should be less than 100, the minimum value is not specified - or a negative number will be skipped):
+For example, "check the parameter value, which should be less than 100, the minimum value is not specified, any negative number will be skipped":

 <input type="text" name="sum" check="int" checkargs=",100"/>